What Is a Wrongful Death Lawsuit?

 |

-It is always a tragedy when a loved one passes away, but if the death could have otherwise been avoided, there could be a wrongful death situation at hand.
+It is always a tragedy when a loved one dies.
+If the death had been avoided, there could be a wrongful death situation.

-We are Parker & McConkie, and we want to make sure that you honor the death of a loved one who has passed away.
-This means not only remembering the good times but also pursuing justice on behalf of a loved one who passed away unnecessarily.
+Your wrongful death attorney can ensure you honor the death of a loved one who passed away.
+It means remembering the good times and pursuing justice on behalf of a loved one who passed away unnecessarily.

-We would be happy to review your case to see if there is a wrongful death claim you can pursue.
-Learn more about filing a wrongful death case, and reach out to us to schedule a case consultation to discuss wrongful death claims.
+They would be happy to review your case to see if there is a wrongful death claim you can pursue.
+Read on to learn more about filing a wrongful death case.

 What Are the Different Types of Wrongful Death Cases?

-Like numerous other aspects of the justice system, there are several different types of wrongful death suits in the state of Utah.
+Like numerous other aspects of the justice system, Utah has several different types of wrongful death suits.

 Some of the most common examples of wrongful death action include: